alt3/cakebox/docs/sources/tutorials/creating-your-first-website.md

 comfortable with the process.

-Run ``cakebox application add --help`` to display a list of supported options if you want to provision a different website variation.
+Run ``cakebox application add --help`` to display a list of supported options if you want to try provisioning a different website flavor like CakePHP 2.x, Laravel or Yii.